 The petition must specify grounds for challenging the will.
 Given that a will is presumed to be valid, there is a high burden of proof.
 In any event, the grounds for a will contest include:

-- Improper execution – Under California and Arizona law, a will must be in writing, properly executed, and witnessed by two people who attest that they saw the testator (the person making the will) sign the will.
+- Improper execution – Under California law, a will must be in writing, properly executed, and witnessed by two people who attest that they saw the testator (the person making the will) sign the will.

 - Lack of testamentary capacity – A will may be invalidated if the testator lacked the mental capacity to know what property he or she owned, to understand the purpose of the will, and the consequences of his or her decisions.
 Proving mental incapacity requires evidence that the testator suffered dementia or was under the influence of certain medications at the time he or she signed the will.